 Concept and Artistic Direction: Jude Anderson/Punctum

-With: Jessica Foster, Nici Wright and residents of the Berri/Barmera Riverland district.
+Disguise materials and research were provided in collaboration with residents of the Berri/Barmera Riverland district.

 Photographs by Julie Millowick